 When I was barely five years old, my mother and I visited my grandfather in England.
 My mother says that we stayed there for nearly a month, and I have seen pictures in which we visited all the famous tourist attractions of London.
-However, I only have one memory of my visit there, and it gave me a harsh glimpse into the reality that is racism.
+However, I only have one memory of my visit there, and it forever cemented my recognition of my color and its perception in the world.

-It was 1979, and the only way for children to entertain themselves was to run free-spirited outside engaged in imaginative play.
-I did this every day with the neighborhood children unaware of anything but the fact that we were having fun.
+It was 1979, and the only way for children to entertain themselves was to run free-spiritedly outside engaged in imaginative play.
+I did this every day with the neighborhood children, unaware of anything but the fact that we were having fun.

 On one particular day, while engaged in a game of marbles, a little girl with a pageboy haircut, whose name I can't remember, inquired in her cockney accent, "Hey, do you know that you're black?"